 A prayer for you: Heavenly Father, thank you for my new heart!
 Thank you for making your home IN my heart.
 Thank you for the promise you made with Jesus to give me my new heart–and to never leave me!
 This happened when I was just a boy, but because of false teaching, I didn’t realize what you had done.
 It makes so much sense to me now!
 As I look back, I can see that you’ve been guiding me for nearly all of my life!
 You’ve impressed upon my soul who you are, and who I am!
 Thank you!
 Right now, I lift up all who are reading this, directly to you.
 So many of them have been taught they have two natures, reveal to them that’s not true.
-Sure, we have flesh and unrenewed parts of our minds, but we are complete in you.
+Sure, we have unrenewed parts of our minds, but we are complete in you.
 Teach them that the power of sin is still real on planet earth–and so are demonic forces.
 But because of our faith in Jesus, both have been defeated!
 We can trust ourselves!
 Your Word says we’ve become obedient from the heart, not from old Jewish law!
 Your Word says we’ve been crucified with Christ, buried, and raised as new creations!
 It says we are no longer slaves to sin, but slaves to righteousness!
 Jesus said He came to give us life, and life abundantly!
 INSTILL THESE TRUTHS IN OUR MINDS!
 We already know them in our hearts, but help us to know them in our heads!
-Help us to be confident as we live out this new covenant of your grace!
+Help us to be confident as we live out this New Covenant of your grace!
 We are so grateful!
 In Christ’s name I pray, amen.